-A keyword ability that creates a creature token and then attaches the Equipment with the ability to that token.
+A keyword ability that creates a 0/0 black Phyrexian Germ creature token and then attaches the Equipment with the ability to that token.
 See rule 702.92, "Living Weapon."

 Local Enchantment (Obsolete)

 An obsolete term for an Aura.
 Cards printed with this text have received errata in the Oracle card reference.